scao53/shiyacao.github.io/_pages/disability-etiquette.md

 * Don’t be embarrassed if you happen to use common expressions that seem to relate to the person’s disability such as “See you later” or “I’ve got to run.”
 * When planning events involving disabled people, consider their needs ahead of time.
 If there’s a potential barrier, like a flight of stairs, narrow doors, an inaccessible restroom, or noise exposure, reach out and discuss the situation with them in advance.
 * If you have a question about access, always ask it and don’t assume you already know the answer.
-* You may encounter a person who experiences a form of disability that affects their speech.
-If you do, be patient and pay attention while waiting for the person to complete a thought or word; do not finish it for them.
-If you do not understand what the person has said, ask them to repeat it.
-Tell them what you did hear and find out if it is close to what they are saying.
-The person may use a technique or device to augment or enhance their speech; be prepared and do not be afraid to communicate with someone who uses a computer, pen and paper, or an alphabet board to communicate.

 ### When you're with a wheelchair user: